control-protection-grids-tudelft/Control-and-protection-of-HVDC-AC-electrical-grids-IEEE-IES-MOOC/README.md

 The course material is availevable under MIT license.
 For the (re-)use of the content and libraries, please cite the course as:
 ```
-"Control and protection of HVDC/AC electrical grids," A. Lekić, IEEE IES MOOC, 2024.
+"Control and protection of HVDC/AC electrical grids," A. Lekić, A. Shekhar, and V. Nougain, IEEE IES MOOC, 2024.
 ```

 Additionally, in case of using RSCAD/RTDS developed models, refer to the paper.